 The Trader Lounge offers free Wi-Fi, computers and printing, meeting spaces and business support services as well as toilets and areas to take a break and make yourself a tea or coffee.

 The Trader Lounge will host a range of workshop and events designed to help traders run their businesses.
 Online media and marketing workshops, mentoring and information sessions are just a few of the trader only events that will run in the Lounge.

 How to access the Trader Lounge

 You will need a security access card to enter the lounge.
-The lease or license holder for your business will need to complete this application form and return it to a Precinct Manager or drop it in to F1.
-The lease or license holder may share their card with their staff or family working in the market.
+The lease or license holder for your business will need to complete this application form and return it to your Precinct Manager or drop it in to F1.
+The lease or license holder may share their card with their staff or family working in the Market.

-The Trader Lounge is also staffed by SBMS mentors on Tuesdays, Thursdays and Fridays from 10am until 2pm and Precinct Mangers on Saturdays from 10am until midday.
+The Trader Lounge is staffed by SBMS mentors on Tuesdays, Thursdays and Fridays from 10am until 2pm.

 About Trader Connect

 Trader Connect provides a range of initiatives designed to help traders mitigate impacts, realise opportunities and facilitate business development during the renewal program.
 Financial assistance may also be available where renewal works are shown to have a negative impact on trader profits.

 The Trader Connect program was co-designed with traders through a 12 week human centred design process with City of Melbourne’s CityLab team.
 Forty traders along with Small Business Victoria, the Small Business Commission and business experts have helped shape Trader Connect.
 Read the CityLab Report here.
 Trader involvement will also guide the future initiatives of the program.